Cultural depictions of Maximilian I, Holy Roman Emperor: Personality

 Historian Reinhard Seyboth notes that it is hard for biographers to meet many challenges in dealing with Maximilian, the great Habsburg ruler "who combined the characteristics of the old and new ages like no other", not only because of his extravagant multifacetedness, but also because of the complexities of his era.
 Primary sources on the emperor and his reign are still being explored.
 His extant imperial regesta (containing "deeds, letters, records, chancery and chamber files, diplomatic correspondence, contemporary sources in general and contemporary historiographic sources etc."), collected under the leadership of Hermann Wiesflecker, include around 500,000 documents, of which roughly 40,000 selected documents have been published under the name Ausgewählten Regesten des Kaiserreiches unter Maximilian I..
 The series Mittlere Reihe – Deutsche Reichstagsakten unter Maximilian I. ("German Reichstag documents under Maximilian I.") has reached the eleventh volume and covered his reign as German king and Holy Roman Emperor until 1512.
 The latest volume is Bd.
 11 (2017) Die Reichstage zu Augsburg 1510 und Trier/Köln 1512.
 The twelfth volume will be published in 2022.

 One matter over which nineteenth century historians like Ulmann as well as more modern commentators often agree is that Maximilian was a very charismatic leader.
 Many contemporaries found his character and his politics problematic, but they loved him anyway (although they still fought hard to restrain their ruler).

+Maximilian was loyal to his confidants, officials and servants.
+In return, disloyalty in the imperial court was hardly known.
+The chancellor, Cyprian von Serntein, was even mocked for forgetting God and treating his emperor as God.
+Hirschbiegel notes that this was Maximilian's recipe for success, as premodern ruling depended on the confidants, who pushed for or implemented the ruler's policies.

+Andreas Zajic, who is leading the large interdisciplinary project "Managing Maximilian", remarks that he would be considered a control freak by today's standards, "The most surprising thing was that Maximilian dealt with huge, revolutionary problems on the same day and then went back to regulating his own needs down to the last detail."
+He saw himself as expert in almost areas.
+He considered spontaneous ideas like crusading against the Ottomans or becoming Pope as almost as important as big politics.